romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 ## Applying the same strategy to the FlutterAirSideBar widget

-If you do the shrinking on the page once again, we've fixed the yellow and black line error indicators on the flight info in the main region of the page; now let's take care of it on the side bar widget.
-We'll pretty much follow the same approach.
+If you do the shrinking on the page once again, the yellow and black line error indicators have been fixed on the flight info in the main region of the page; now it's time to take care of it on the side bar widget, following pretty much the same approach.

 Start by locating the side bar item styles helper class called ```FlutterAirSideBarItemStyles``` and add a new property called ```minHeight```, also type ```double```.
 Add its corresponding named constructor parameter to it.